DevilsAvocat/ghst-gg/README.md

 ## LINCENSE clarification

-'''
-starting Octover 26 2021 GMT+2 this project is switching from private to MIT license check open-source workflow to help us build it
+Starting Octover 26 2021 GMT+2 this project is switching from private to MIT license

-'''
+Check open-source workflow to help us build it

 ## open source workflow